bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

    &label=Example+Merchant\
    &message=Order+of+flowers+%26+chocolates

 The URI scheme can be extended, as will be seen in the payment protocol section below, with both new optional and required parameters.
-As of this writing, the only widely-used parameter besides the four described above is the payment protocol’s :ref:`“r” <term-r-parameter>` parameter.
+As of this writing, the only widely-used parameter besides the four described above is the payment protocol’s :term:`“r” <R parameter>` parameter.

 Programs accepting URIs in any form must ask the user for permission before paying unless the user has explicitly disabled prompting (as might be the case for micropayments).

 QR Codes
 ~~~~~~~~

-QR codes are a popular way to exchange :ref:`“bitcoin:” URIs <term-bitcoin-uri>` in person, in images, or in videos.
+QR codes are a popular way to exchange :term:`“bitcoin:” URIs <Bitcoin uri>` in person, in images, or in videos.
 Most mobile Bitcoin wallet apps, and some desktop wallets, support scanning QR codes to pre-fill their payment screens.

-The figure below shows the same :ref:`“bitcoin:” URI <term-bitcoin-uri>` code encoded as four different :ref:`Bitcoin QR codes <term-uri-qr-code>` at four different error correction levels.
-The QR code can include the :ref:`“label” <term-label>` and :ref:`“message” <term-message>` parameters—and any other optional parameters—but they were omitted here to keep the QR code small and easy to scan with unsteady or low-resolution mobile cameras.
+The figure below shows the same :term:`“bitcoin:” URI <Bitcoin uri>` code encoded as four different :term:`Bitcoin QR codes <Uri qr code>` at four different error correction levels.
+The QR code can include the :term:`“label” <Label>` and :term:`“message” <Message>` parameters—and any other optional parameters—but they were omitted here to keep the QR code small and easy to scan with unsteady or low-resolution mobile cameras.

 .. figure:: /img/dev/en-qr-code.svg
    :alt: Bitcoin QR Codes

    Bitcoin QR Codes

-The error correction is combined with a checksum to ensure the :ref:`Bitcoin QR code <term-uri-qr-code>` cannot be successfully decoded with data missing or accidentally altered, so your applications should choose the appropriate level of error correction based on the space you have available to display the code.
+The error correction is combined with a checksum to ensure the :term:`Bitcoin QR code <Uri qr code>` cannot be successfully decoded with data missing or accidentally altered, so your applications should choose the appropriate level of error correction based on the space you have available to display the code.
 Low-level damage correction works well when space is limited, and quartile-level damage correction helps ensure fast scanning when displayed on high-resolution screens.

 Payment Protocol
 ~~~~~~~~~~~~~~~~